vitroid/GenIce/temp_README.md

 * If you want to load a .gro file named "cs1.gro' and output it in yaplot format with using tip5p water model, just type the following.

-        genice gromacs[cs1.gro:O:H] --format y --water tip5p > cs1.yap
+        genice gromacs[cs1.gro:O:H] --format y --water tip5p --asis > cs1.yap

 where O and H are the atom names of water defined in the input .gro file.
-You can use regular expression for hydrogen atom name.
+You can use regular expression for hydrogen atom name. `--asis` option avoids the network rearrangements.

 If you want to let genice ignore hydrogen bonds and assume them from positions of oxygen atoms, specify the atom name of oxygen only.
-`--asis` option preserve bond orientations.

-        genice gromacs[cs1.gro:O] --format y --asis > cs1.yap
+        genice gromacs[cs1.gro:O] --format y > cs1.yap

 * Some zeolites share the network topology with low-density ices.
 If you want to retrieve a zeolite ITT structure from [IZA structure database](http://www.iza-structure.org/databases) to prepare a low-density ice, try the following command: